Hasidic Judaism: Liturgy

-Most Hasidim use some variation of Nusach Sefard, a blend of Ashkenazi and Sephardi liturgies, based on the innovations of Rabbi Isaac Luria.
-Many dynasties have their own specific adaptation of Nusach Sefard; some, such as the versions of the Belzer, Bobover, and Dushinsky Hasidim, are closer to Nusach Ashkenaz, while others, such as the Munkacz version, are closer to the old Lurianic.
+Most Hasidim use some variation of Nusach Sefard, a blend of the liturgies of Nusach Ashkenaz and Nusach Sefard based on the innovations of Isaac Luria.
+Many dynasties have specific adaptations of Nusach Sefard.
+The versions of the Belzer, Bobover, and Dushinskier are closer to the Nusach Ashkenaz, while others, such as the Munkacz version, are closer to the Lurianic.
 Many sects believe that their version reflects Luria's mystical devotions best.
-The Baal Shem Tov added two segments to Friday services on the eve of Sabbath: Psalm 107 before afternoon prayer, and Psalm 23 at the end of evening service.
+The Baal Shem Tov added two segments to Friday services on the eve of Sabbath: Psalm 107 before mincha, and Psalm 23 at the end of maariv.

-Hasidim use the Ashkenazi pronunciation of Hebrew and Aramaic for liturgical purposes, reflecting their Eastern European background.
-Wordless, emotional melodies, nigunim, are particularly common in their services.
+Hasidim use Ashkenazi Hebrew for liturgical purposes, reflecting their Eastern European background.
+In their services, wordless, emotional melodies, nigunim are particularly common.

-Hasidim lend great importance to kavana, devotion or intention, and their services tend to be extremely long and repetitive.
+Hasidim lends great importance to kavanah, devotion or intention; their services are long and repetitive.
 Some courts nearly abolished traditional specified times by which prayers must be conducted (zemanim), to prepare and concentrate.
-This practice, still enacted in Chabad for one, is controversial in many dynasties, which do follow the specifics of Jewish Law on praying earlier, and not eating beforehand.
-Chabad makes use of the permission granted in Jewish law to eat before prayer in certain circumstances, and to have later praying times, as a result of longer periods of preparatory study and contemplation beforehand.
-A common saying to explain this (attributed to the Third Chabad Rebbe, Rabbi Menachem Mendel Schneerson I) goes, "Better to eat in order to pray, than to pray in order to eat", implying it is better to eat before prayer if due to the later time of prayers finishing one will be hungry and unable to properly concentrate.
-Another reglement is daily immersion in a ritual bath by males for spiritual cleansing, at a rate much higher than is customary among other Orthodox Jews.
+This practice, still enacted in Chabad for one, is controversial in many dynasties, which do follow the specifics of halakha on praying earlier, and not eating beforehand.
+Chabad uses the permission granted in Jewish law to eat before prayer in certain circumstances, and to have later praying times, as a result of more extended periods of preparatory study and contemplation beforehand.
+A common saying to explain this (attributed to the Third Chabad Rebbe, Rabbi Menachem Mendel Schneerson I) goes, "Better to eat in order to pray, than to pray in order to eat", implying it is better to eat before prayer if due to the later time of prayers finishing one will be hungry and unable to concentrate properly.
+Another regulation is daily immersion in a mikveh by men for spiritual cleansing, a rate much higher than is customary for Misnagdim (non-Hasidic Orthodox Jews).

 Melody

-Hasidism developed a unique emphasis on the spirituality of melody (Nigunim) as a means to reach Deveikut Divine communion, during prayer and communal gatherings.
-Ecstatic, often wordless Hasidic melodies developed new expressions and depths of the soul in Jewish life, often drawing from folk idioms of the surrounding gentile culture, which were adapted to elevate their concealed sparks of divinity, according to Lurianic theology.
+Hasidism developed a unique emphasis on the spirituality of nigunim, wordless melodies, as a means to reach devekut during prayer and communal gatherings.
+Nigunim developed new expressions and depths of the soul in Jewish life, often drawing from folk idioms of the surrounding gentile culture, which were adapted to elevate their concealed sparks of divinity, according to Lurianic Kabbalah.